TritonDataCenter/sdc-cloudapi/docs/index.md

 ## RebootMachine (POST /:login/machines/:id?action=reboot)

-Allows you to 'reboot' a machine.
-POST to the machine name with an `action` of `reboot`.
+Allows you to reboot an instance.
+POST to the instance name with an `action` of `reboot`.

 You can poll on [GetMachine](#GetMachine) until the state is `running`.